Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 2. Soup it Up

-Remember that soup is as comforting a food as you can find, and it can be a very healthful choice when filled with vegetables, whole grains, and pulses.
-In fact, studies show that when you start your meal with a veggie-rich soup, you eat fewer calories at the meal.
+Remember that soup is as comforting a dish as you can find, and it can be a very healthful choice when filled with vegetables (spinach, broccoli, squash, carrots), whole grains (quinoa, buckwheat, millet, brown rice, sorghum), and pulses (beans, lentils, peas).
+In fact, studies show that when you start your meal with a veggie-rich soup, you eat fewer calories at the meal because it can give you a greater sense of fullness.
+Check out some of my favorite comfort food soups here

 Cozy Up to Healthy Comfort Food